RhetTbull/osxphotos/README.md

 **Templating System**

-With the --directory option, you may specify a template for the export directory.
+With the --directory option you may specify a template for the export directory.
 This directory will be appended to the export path specified in the export DEST argument to export.
 For example, if template is '{created.year}/{created.month}', and export desitnation DEST is '/Users/maria/Pictures/export', the actual export directory for a photo would be '/Users/maria/Pictures/export/2020/March' if the photo was created in March 2020.

+The templating system may also be used with the --keyword-template option to set keywords on export (with --exiftool or --sidecar), for example, to set a new keyword in format 'folder/subfolder/album' to preserve the folder/album structure, you can use --keyword-template "{folder_album}"

 In the template, valid template substitutions will be replaced by the corresponding value from the table below.
 Invalid substitutions will result